xvrqt/user-error/README.md

 ## Background

-UserFacingError is intended to print errors to users of command line applications in a sensible, pretty format.
+UserFacingError makes it easy to print errors to users of your command line applications in a sensible, pretty format.
-I love Rust's Result types, and using enums for matching and &str for errors and matching is great for development but less great for end users of CLI applications.
-For this I made a `UserFacingError` which can be used to quickly construct a pretty error suitable to help users what went wrong and what they can do about it.
+I love Rust's Result types, and using enums for matching and &str for error messages.
+It's great for development but less great for end users of CLI applications.
+For this I made a `UserFacingError` which can be used to quickly construct a pretty error message suitable to inform users what went wrong and what they can do about it.

 ## Install

-This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).
-Go check them out if you don't have them locally installed.

 Add the following to your Cargo.toml:
 ```yaml